-At December 31, 2022, our largest commercial business loan outstanding had a principal balance of \$1.8 million and was secured by farmland.
+At December 31, 2021, our largest commercial business loan relationship was with an automobile dealership with a principal balance of \$2.5 million and was secured by real estate, vehicle inventory, furniture, fixtures, and equipment.
 At this date, these loans were performing in accordance with their repayment terms.

 The CARES Act established the PPP through the SBA, which allowed us to lend money to small businesses to maintain employee payrolls through the Covid-19 crisis with guarantees from the SBA.
 Under this program, loan amounts may be forgiven if the borrower maintains employee payrolls and meets certain other requirements.
 PPP loans have a fixed interest rate of 1.00% and a maturity date of either two or five years.
-Such loans totaled \$4,000 at December 31, 2022.
+Such loans totaled \$367,000 at December 31, 2021.

 Manufactured Home Lending.
 In recent years, the largest portion of our consumer loan portfolio has been manufactured home loans.
 These loans are considered consumer loans and not one- to four-family residential real estate loans because they are not secured by the underlying real estate.
 Since 2006, we have accepted manufactured home loan applications obtained by a third party.
 The loans are secured by the manufactured homes that are affixed to a third-party leased pad site and are located generally in New York, New Jersey, Pennsylvania, Connecticut, and Massachusetts, primarily in retirement communities.
 The loans are underwritten and approved by Generations Bank underwriters according to our lending policy, which provides for a maximum loan-to-value of 90% and takes into consideration the applicant's previous credit history and an assessment of the applicant's ability to make the proposed payments.
-If home transportation, set-up, and insurance costs or origination fees are financed, the loan-to-value may exceed 100%.
+If home transportation, set-up and insurance costs or origination fees are financed, the loan-to-value may exceed 100%.